dkamit/PublisherSubscriber/README.md

 - Uses maven to build the project.
 >>`mvn clean package`

-- publisher can be started as
+- publisher can be started as passing location as argument

 >>`java -jar target/publisher-jar-with-dependencies.jar dubai`